 Step 2: Combined The Ingredients

-Combine the salt, flour, warm water, and food coloring (if you are using it).
+Combine the salt, flour, warm water, and food coloring (if you use it).
 I added six drops of red food coloring to make pink hearts.
 Put a little flour on your hands to keep the dough from sticking to them, and combine until it is playdoh.
-It will be a bit more grainy feeling than playdoh.
+It will be a bit more grainy feeling than playdoh

 Step 3: Preheat The Oven